k0va1/lightning-rails/README.md

 ### How to use

-* Clone the repo
+1. Clone the repo

-There are two options how to do it
+There are two options how to do it:

-1. Use classic `git clone https://github.com/k0va1/lightning-rails.git`
+* Use classic `git clone https://github.com/k0va1/lightning-rails.git`
-2. Click on [Use this template](https://github.com/new?template_name=lightning-rails&template_owner=k0va1)` on Github and clone it afterwards
+* Click on [Use this template](https://github.com/new?template_name=lightning-rails&template_owner=k0va1)` on Github and clone it afterwards

-* Rename and prepare the project
+2. Rename and prepare the project

 Go to `setup.sh` and rename these variables according to your values